Agricultural microbiology

 Agricultural microbiology is a branch of microbiology dealing with plant-associated microbes and plant and animal diseases.
 It also deals with the microbiology of soil fertility, such as microbial degradation of organic matter and soil nutrient transformations.
+The primary goal of agricultural microbiology is to comprehensively explore the interactions between beneficial microorganisms like bacteria and fungi with crops.
+It also deals with the microbiology of soil fertility, such as microbial degradation of organic matter and soil nutrient transformations.